A proposal is a written offer to solve a technical problem

 line of the table.
 Instead of using a superscript number

-in the table to refer to the footnote, use a letter
+in the table to refer to the footnote, use a letter symbol

-symbol (Roman), an asterisk, or some other convenient
+(Roman), an asterisk, or some other convenient symbol.

-between the bottom line of the table and the source
+bottom line of the table and the source note, if one is

-note, if one is needed.
-Tabular footnotes may be keyed
+needed.
+Tabular footnotes may be keyed with the asterisk

-is not being used in the source note.
+used in the source note.

 CONCLUSION